The Who, What, Where, When and Sometimes, Why.

 † Estimated from person-years

 ‡ Findings for women who reported rotating night shift work at least 3 nights a week each month.
-Among women who reported rotating night shift work for 20 or more years when they entered the study (those who began working night shifts at a young age), relative risk was 2.15 (1.23-3.73).
+Among women who reported rotating night shift work for 20 years or more when they entered the study (those who began working night shifts at a young age), relative risk was 2.15 (1.23-3.73).

-§ All women in the Sister Study cohort had a sister diagnosed with breast cancer but had not been diagnosed with breast cancer themselves at the start of the study.
+§ All women in the Sister Study cohort had a sister diagnosed with breast cancer but they had not been diagnosed with breast cancer themselves at the start of the study.

 || Regular night shifts